status-im/nimbus-eth2/docs/logging.md

   - "spammy" tasks that clutter debugging (attestations received, status/control messages)

 Logs done at high frequency should be summarized even at trace level to avoid drowning other subsystems.
-For example they can use an uint8 counter with
+For example they can use a uint8 counter with
 ```
 proc myHighFreqProc() =
   var counter {.threadvar.}: uint8